 Declutter tip number 9 – Cut down your towel rotation

-I used to own 5 towels.
+I used to own five towels.
 I’m not sure why.
 I guess that’s what my mum bought me.

 But since becoming a minimalist, I’ve happily lived with just two towels in my rotation.
 That way, when I need to wash my towel, I have a spare to use when it’s drying.

 I’m not sure why I would need more than two.
-Ladies might argue that they need an extra towel to dry their hair.
+Ladies (and men with long hair) might argue that they need an extra towel to dry their hair.
 In any case, if you have more than three towels (including one for the beach), you have an opportunity declutter.

 Personally, one of my favourites is to donate your towels to an animal shelter.
 They could always do with towels to help support the volume of animals they’re caring for.